 Admission for the Master of Science in Engineering (MSE) program requires the equivalent of a Bachelor of Science in Engineering (BSE) at the University of Michigan.

 A master’s degree is not required to apply to the PhD program.
 Many students who go directly into the PhD program get a MSE from Aerospace Engineering along the way.

 Solid undergraduate preparation in mathematics and engineering is essential.
 We have found that the lack of an engineering background puts students at a disadvantage during their graduate studies.
 We advise applicants without an engineering background to take the Fundamentals of Engineering (FE) exam administered by the National Council of Examiners for Engineering and Surveying (NCEES) .

-Our graduate program is very selective and only approximately 10% of the PhD applicants, and 25% of the MSE applicants to our program are admitted.
+Our graduate program is very selective and only approximately 15% of the PhD applicants, and 25% of the MSE applicants to our program are admitted.
 GPA and GRE scores are very high, and project experience during the undergraduate years is very common.
-Last year we had 600 applications.

-The Admissions Committee looks at the complete application and is most interested in academic performance, GRE scores, research experience, good letters of recommendation, and the academic statement of purpose.
-If you do not meet the minimum guidelines on some items, your application will be weaker, but not automatically denied.
+The Graduate Admissions Committee looks at the complete application and is most interested in academic performance, GRE scores, research experience, good letters of recommendation, and the academic statement of purpose.
+If your grades and scores are lower in some areas, your application will be weaker, but not automatically denied.

 Current U-M AERO master’s students applying to the PhD program must submit a new application for the PhD program by the graduate application deadline.

 Current U-M master’s students with an AERO faculty’s commitment to advise and fund their doctoral program must complete a new Rackham application, request your faculty member submit an online letter of recommendation stating their commitment to advise and fund your doctoral program (only this single letter of recommendation is necessary) and notify Ruthie Freeman, Graduate Student Services Coordinator.